DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Wait, Reiren!"

 The angel looked strange.
-Jeanne, who noticed strangeness in the foreign god's hero, stopped elf.
+Jeanne, who noticed strangeness in the sidhe's hero, stopped elf.

 "Look at his wings.
 It looks to me like the feathers are falling over..."